 How To Choose a Baby Carrier For You

 Navigating the world of baby gear as a parent can be overwhelming.
-With so many brands and options for each kind of product on the market, it’s hard to know what you actually want or need—especially if you’re making decisions before your baby even arrives.
+With so many brands and options for each kind of product on the market, it’s hard to know what you actually want or need—especially if you’re a first-time parent making decisions before your baby even arrives.
 Baby carriers are no exception.
-Between all the wraps, slings, and structured carriers available, how do you know which one is right for you and your little one?
+Between all the wraps, slings, and structured carriers available, how do you know whether you even need a baby carrier—let alone which one will work best for you and your little one?

 We’re here to help make it feel simple, not stressful.
 If you’re wondering which baby carrier you should get, we’re breaking down everything you need to know to make a decision.

 First things first, you might be wondering whether you actually need a baby carrier.
 Our answer?
 A resounding YES.
-The benefits are seemingly endless—for both you and baby.
-Babywearing is shown to reduce infant crying by 43%, promote healthy attachment, and ward off postpartum depression (just to name a few!).
-And beyond that, baby carriers are the ultimate convenience play—smaller than a stroller, travel-friendly, and the simplest way to keep your little one close while freeing up your hands to tend to life’s other demands.
+The benefits of babywearing are seemingly endless—for both you and baby.
+It's shown to reduce infant crying by 43%, promote healthy attachment, and ward off postpartum depression (just to name a few!).
+And beyond that, baby carriers are the ultimate convenience play—smaller and easier to carry around than a stroller, travel-friendly, and the simplest way to keep your little one close while freeing up your hands to tend to life’s other demands.
 Babywearing is one of the best ways to bring calm and confidence to your parenting journey.

 How Babywearing Supports Breastfeeding Success